MichaelAdamBerry/darkstar-project/README.md

 ## What is this?

 Grateful Data is a website that uses data visualizations to describe the career arc of the pioneering jam band and psychedelic phenomenon, The Grateful Dead.
+View the visualizations here - https://grateful-data.com

 ### Inspiration